tehopirtti/spotifybaton/slack/README.md

 ```
 There are some rules in the voting system:
 - every user can vote only once for yes or no (vote can be changed)
-- needs five yes or no votes to perform any action
+- needs set amount of yes or no votes to perform any action
 - if set, expires in given time
 ## Track search and queue
 Search tracks from Spotify by given keywords and shows top three results.
 From results user can add track into queue or share it into current channel.